 Questions and comments welcomed.

-genius", "the genius, or any other role you can think of - this page introduces
+victim", "the genius", or any other role you can think of - this page introduces

 other "roles" are discussed on a separate page.